 Urgent news

-If you have relevant urgent news (Such as Illness or death) regarding an adoptive family member that you feel needs passing onto the Letterbox Team before the agreed contact time.
+If you have relevant urgent news (such as Illness or death) regarding an adoptive family member that you feel needs passing onto the Letterbox Team before the agreed contact time.
 Please do get in touch to discuss this with us.

 We understand that you may like to discuss some aspects of letter writing and we will be happy to help and support you.